smilinhawaiian/asciilines/README.md

     .#..
     $

 ## Bugs, Defects, Failing Tests, etc

 Bugs, Defects, and Failing Test information goes here as needed.
+The program fails on invalid input, but may panic or otherwise display an error in this case.

 ## License